 Emergency Management, in conjunction with campus partners, is responsible for managing and coordinating the university fire drill program.
-The purpose of a fire drill is to educate the building occupants in the safety features of the building, the evacuation options available and the procedures to be followed.
+The purpose of a fire drill is to educate building occupants about the building’s safety features, available evacuation options, and procedures to follow.

 Fire drill process